Creative Field Techniques - Photographing the Badlands

 Get out early, stay out late.
 This is not unique to the Badlands, but the best time to photograph is during those hours when the sun casts a warm glow on those rocks.
 The image above was shot right before sunset.
 Good opportunities can carry into the day; however, the higher the sun, the more difficult it is to capture the Badlands well.
 A polarizing filter can help and consider the harsher contrast between brights and shadows as potential for black and white images.

 Pay attention to weather.
 Once again, this is not unique to the Badlands, but typically if wide angle vista images are what you are after, you want something in the sky, be it dramatic storm clouds or colors.
 You also want to have sun light on those rocks.
-The two images below illustrate this.
-The first was taken when the sun was covered in clouds.
-Compare it to the next image that was taken minutes later after the sun was cleared.
+The image below illustrate this.

 Sky events.
 You want to take advantage of the big sky.
 An sky view app (Sun Surveyor, for example) can help you determine the position of the sun or some other sky event relative to a location.
 As well, the Badlands has great potential for night photography including the Milky Way.
 In my case, I took advantage of the full moon setting right around sunrise (my favorite sky event!) as you see in the next image.

 Direction of light.
 The Badlands is full of interesting shapes and contours.
 Keep the sun at an angle, to your left or to your right.
 The sun light hitting the rocks from an angle accentuates them and creates shadows that add depth and contrast.